Jane Feuer

-Jane Feuer (died January 8, 2021) was a Professor of film studies in the English and Communication Departments at the University of Pittsburgh, United States.
+Jane Feuer (April 24, 1951 – January 8, 2021) was a Professor of film studies in the English and Communication Departments at the University of Pittsburgh, United States.
 She was a film and television studies scholar and one of the founders of Console-ing Passions, a biennial conference in feminism, television, video and new media.

 She is the author of MTM: Quality Television (London: BFI Publishing, 1985), The Hollywood Musical (London: BFI Publishing, 1993), and Seeing Through the Eighties (Durham: Duke University Press, 1995).

 She was a Fulbright Distinguished Professor at the University of Tübingen, Germany for the 2009-2010 academic year.